Noman-Nawaz12/AI-chatbot-system-prompt/README.md

-# Neurofive Support Bot 🤖
+# AI Chatbot System prompt🤖

 A custom AI chatbot built using the **Groq API** with a specific persona and system prompt.
 This bot, named **Nova**, acts as a friendly IT helpdesk assistant for a fictional company called **Neurofive Solutions**, and stays in character even when asked off-topic or tricky questions.